23rd Air Base

-On 18 December 2017, one of the MiG-29's stationed here at the base crash landed in a forest near Kałuszyn while on approach to land.
+On 18 December 2017, one of the MiG-29 aircraft stationed here at the base crash landed in a forest near Kałuszyn while on approach to land.
 The pilot survived.
-Initial reports were contradictory as tonwhether he had ejected.
-On 21 December 2017, the Ministry of Defense confirmed that the pilot did not eject.
+Initial reports were contradictory as to whether he had ejected.
+On 21 December 2017, the Ministry of National Defense confirmed that the pilot did not eject.
 This incident marked the first crash of a MiG-29 during its nearly three decades of its operational service in the Polish Air Force.

-The second crash followed on 4 March 2019.
+A second crash followed on 4 March 2019.
 This time the pilot ejected and survived.